 Pursuing the poachers led her to Telvad of the Plains where she lost their trail entirely.
-She was taken in by local Monks who soon discovered her aptitude for hand to hand combat and sent her for proper training in the southern province.
+She was taken in by local monks who soon discovered her aptitude for hand to hand combat and sent her for proper training in the southern province.

 She trained with Paka at the temple there and took a job as warden of Derriston.
+Mora commands the town militia.
 Paka happily joined her a few years later as the town's priestess.
-Mora is the warden for Derriston.
-She commands the town militia.